reoccurcat/discord2groupme/README.md

 - your discord ID, so your own sent messages don't get posted back to the groupme chat.
 - the discord channel id you want the discord bot to listen on, which should be the same as the webhook you're posting to.
 - the URL of your discord webhook.
 - set allow_all to true if you want any user in a GroupMe chat to talk to discord users, otherwise put in your GroupMe ID in the groupme_user_id field.
+If you don't know your user ID, leave it blank and keep going.
+Step 6 will tell you how to find it.

-4. Install discord.js and request for node, then json and requests for python.
-(Run these commands where you downloaded the files: `npm install discord.js`, `npm install request`, `pip3 install json`, `pip3 install requests`)
+4. Install discord.js and request for node, then requests for python.
+(Run these commands where you downloaded the files: `npm install discord.js`, `npm install request`, `pip3 install requests`)

-5. Start discordhook with node and groupmehook with python. (`python3 groupmehook.py` and `node discordhook.js`)
+5. Start discordhook with node and groupmehook with python. (`python3 groupmehook.py` and `node discordhook.js`) (Windows users: use `python` instead of `python3`.)

+6. (Only if allow_all is false) send a message on GroupMe.
+The console of the GroupMe hook will show the ID of whoever posted the message, so you can paste this into the groupme_user_id field.

 ## Extra Info